c-smile/sciter-js-sdk/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve.
-If you just have a question like "How to do ..." please post it into [Discussions](https://github.com/c-smile/sciter-js-sdk/discussions) here or on [Sciter's web site](https://sciter.com/forums/).
+If you just have a question please post it into Discussions here or on https://sciter.com/forums/.
 title: ''
 labels: ''
 assignees: ''